imagitama/phasmophobia-site/items/video-camera/index.md

 A camera that can be placed anywhere and what it captures can be seen on the monitor in the truck.

-Use it to spot Ghost Orbs and to track players and the ghost itself.
+It is the only way to complete the Ghost Orb evidence.

+## Notes

+- the only thing you can take a photo of through the video camera are ghost orbs (ie you cannot take a photo of the ghost)

 ## Tips